imelos/react-native-devtodev/README.md

 # react-native-devtodev
-React Native bridge to the DevToDev(https://www.devtodev.com/) on both iOS and Android.
+React Native bridge to the DevToDev(https://www.devtodev.com/) on Android.

 ## Installation